inkVerb/VIP/Cheat-Sheets/Arrays.md

 ### II.
 Normal Keys

-In a normal array, each value has a "key" number, the first is `0`.
+In a normal array, each value has an index "key" number, the first is `0`.

 ```bash
 # Set the values of the array all at once: